jan-beukes/jplay/README.md

 # Jplay
 A simple video player made with [raylib](https://www.raylib.com) and the [ffmpeg](https://ffmpeg.org/) libs
+> [!Warning]
+> Currently struggles with playing 4k video from disk because both decoders read from the same packet queue
+>
+> seeking is also not implemented

 can integrate with yt-dlp to stream video from youtube